Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 ### Writing users3.bash

+You are going write a bash script to populate an associative array of usernames from a csv file which has been provided by the user as a command line argument.
+You will then print the usernames, full name and email one at a time separated into columns with appropriate headings.

-1. In GitHub Codespaces, open the template for the Bash shell script called **users2.bash**
+1. In GitHub Codespaces, open the template for the Bash shell script called **users3.bash**
 2. Edit _users3.bash_ file to contain the following:

 ```bash